 This cancer develops in the pericardium, the membrane which encloses your heart.

 Surgery, chemotherapy and radiation are the three most often-used treatment options for mesothelioma.
 There are multiple types of each method and some are only used for one specific type of mesothelioma.

 Mesothelioma experts believe a multimodal approach is the most effective way of attacking this cancer.
 A multimodal approach involves two, or even three, of the main treatment methods.

 Surgery is the most effective treatment for mesothelioma patients.
-Surgeons try to remove most, if not all, of the tumors from your body during an operation.
+Surgeons try to remove most, if not all, of the tumors from the body during an operation.

 Pleural Mesothelioma Surgery

-Extrapleural pneumonectomy — This operation involves the removal of your pleura, affected lung, diaphragm and the lining around your heart (pericardium).
+Extrapleural pneumonectomy — This operation involves the removal of the pleura, affected lung, diaphragm and the lining around the heart (pericardium).
 Extrapleural pneumonectomy is the more invasive of the two pleural mesothelioma surgeries and is recommended when the cancer has spread beyond the pleura.

 Pleurectomy with decortication — This procedure spares the lung while removing the cancer’s point of origin, the pleura.
-Pleurectomy with decortication is less invasive and requires less recovery time, but it may only be beneficial if you have an early stage mesothelioma.
+Pleurectomy with decortication is less invasive and requires less recovery time, but it may only be beneficial in early stage mesotheliomas.
 Some doctors may use this surgery for late-stage patients in an extended form, with the diaphragm and other areas removed along with the pleura.

 Peritoneal Mesothelioma Surgery

 For peritoneal mesothelioma patients, the primary surgery is cytoreduction with heated intraperitoneal chemotherapy (HIPEC).
 The procedure involves removing the lining of the abdomen, called the peritoneum, and any visible tumors in the abdominal cavity.
 The abdomen is then bathed with heated chemotherapy to target any remaining cancer cells.